robertkrimen/godocdown/example.markdown

 Title returns a copy of the string s with all Unicode letters that begin words mapped to their title case.

+BUG: The rule Title uses for word boundaries does not handle Unicode punctuation properly.

 #### func  ToLower

 ```go